mika-archived/docs.mochizuki.moe/docs/unity/particle-system/terms.md

 ## End User License Agreement (EULA)

-1. BY BUYING, DOWNLOADING, INSTALLING, USING OTHER OTHER MEANING THE ASSETS OR ANY PART OF THE ASSETS, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BT THIS END-USER LICENSE AGREEMENT.
+1. BY BUYING, DOWNLOADING, INSTALLING, USING, OR OTHER MEANING THE ASSETS OR ANY PART OF THE ASSETS, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BT THIS END-USER LICENSE AGREEMENT.
     1. If you are not eligible, or do not agree to this EULA, then you do not have our permission to use the Assets or any part of the Assets.
 1. Redistribution of source code or other data in any form that can be used by a third party is prohibited, regardless of whether it is unmodified, modified, or excerpted.
     1. However, this does not apply if it cannot be easily retrieved, such as into a program.